Board of Directors

 Matthew Hebb is the Senior Operations Director at Atheists for Liberty.
 Matthew holds a Master's in Public Policy (Campaigning and Elections) from Liberty University, a Bachelor's of Political Science/Pre-Law from the University of Central Florida, and is the State Director for a nonpartisan issue based group in Idaho.
 He works on an effort to ensure Equal Constitutional Rights for Victims of Crime - a passion Matthew has spent the past 5 years in both Mississippi and North Carolina advocating for.
 Professionally, Matthew has previously served in the administration of former North Carolina Governor Pat McCrory, and spent time as the Business Services Coordinator for the Natural Heritage Program in the Department of Natural and Cultural Resources.
 In his extensive political campaign experience he was a campaign manager for the Hunter Murphy for Court of Appeals campaign and was a field director for the ConnectNC bond campaign.
 He even owned North Carolina's first 24 hour coffee shop!
 Additionally, Matthew has held several positions within the Young Republican National Federation including Finance Director and Education Committee Chair.
 He also served as the National Committeeman for the Mississippi Federation and the Chairman of the North Carolina Federation of Young Republicans.
 He served on the NC Zoological Park Council from 2016-2021 as well as the NC Museum of Natural Sciences Advisory Board from 2016-2020.
 Matthew is a new resident of Boise, Idaho where he lives with two awesome boxers.

-Edward Hoefer is the Membership Director at Atheists for Liberty.
+Edward Hoefer is the host of our Impossible Conversations and Sunday Night Discussions at Atheists for Liberty.
 Edward was born in 1972, and after 30 years as a Mormon transitioned to atheism.
 In 1999, he graduated from the University of Utah School of Medicine with a degree in Medical Laboratory Sciences.
 He has more than ten years of lab experience including bone marrow and stem cell transplantation.
 Today, when he is not volunteering, he is a writer, coach, and consultant.

 Justin Vacula is the Communications Manager at Atheists for Liberty.
 Justin engaged in separation of church and state activism as spokesperson of the Northeastern Pennsylvania Freethought Society most notably opposing a religious display at Pennsylvania’s Luzerne County Courthouse and winning a lawsuit against a transportation agency that refused a bus advertisement with the word ‘Atheists.’
 He has organized formal debates and discussions with religious leaders; was a guest speaker for college-level courses; was featured in local, national, and international news; and has been invited to speak at various national, local, and statewide events.
 He graduated from Marywood University’s Master’s-level Clinical Mental Health Counseling program and received bachelor’s degrees in Philosophy and Psychology from King’s College.

-Francis Trezza serves as the Social Media Manager for Atheists for Liberty.
-His two greatest loves in life are Information Security and Autumn, his fiancé.
-He holds a Certified Ethical Hacker designation from the EC Council, and works daily to secure the nation's critical infrastructure through defensive and offensive cyber operations in the public and private sectors.
+Francis Trezza serves as the Senior Security Engineer for Atheists for Liberty.
+His main role is keeping all AFL internet related systems safe and secure.
+His two greatest loves in life are Information Security his fiancé Autumn.
+He holds a Certified Ethical Hacker designation from the EC Council among other high-level certifications, and works daily to secure the nation's critical infrastructure through defensive and offensive cyber operations in the public and private sectors.
 Seeing parallels in the failure of the New Atheism movement — driven by Atheism+ and the like — to what is currently happening in the information security community, he chose to join forces with Atheists for Liberty, as a group that protects constitutional rights and that considers Freedom of Speech to be directly related to the pursuit of knowledge.
 It is his dream to bring forth a future where freedom of expression and open sharing of ideas will be valued over conformity, censorship, gatekeeping, and the exclusion of those who think differently.